Jim & Jane with the cast of Sam & Friends, circa 1960

 Jim and Jane Henson remained active in the puppetry community, supporting emerging talent and attending festivals throughout their lives.
 They encouraged their five children, Lisa, Cheryl, Brian, John and Heather, to train and involve themselves in aspects of puppetry and of The Jim Henson Company, each taking on different roles over the years.
 Cheryl loved attending puppet festivals and took a particular interest in the work of the Foundation.

 Following Jim’s untimely death in 1990 at the age of 53, the Henson Foundation continued with Jane Henson as President and Leslee Asch as Executive Director.
 In 1992 Jane founded a separate non profit, The Jim Henson Legacy, to focus on celebrating and preserving Jim’s own work, and Cheryl Henson became President of The Henson Foundation.
 To honor Jim’s passion for the art of puppetry, Cheryl and Leslee Asch focused the Foundation’s efforts on producing the first Henson International Festival of Puppet Theater while also maintaining the Foundation’s commitment to awarding annual grants for the creation of new works.
 Jim had intended to endow the Foundation with proceeds from the sale of his company to Disney, but following his death the sale did not take place and the funding did not happen.
-A combination of The Jim Henson Company and the Henson Family kept the Foundation going.
-Today, the Henson Foundation is funded by Cheryl Henson, with some support from the Jane Henson Foundation.
+A combination of The Jim Henson Company and the Henson Family kept the Foundation going for many years.
+Today, the Henson Foundation is funded by Cheryl Henson.

 For Jim, the sense of camaraderie, boundless curiosity, and profound appreciation for the craft of puppetry transcended linguistic and cultural barriers, fostering a sense of belonging and ease in any corner of the globe.
 The Jim Henson Foundation continues to uphold Jim and Jane Henson’s legacy.
 Through the Foundation’s dedication to celebrating the art form and honoring individual artists, the foundation ensures that Jim and Jane Henson’s vision of puppetry as a vibrant and impactful medium lives on.